 - Tell your supplier that you are looking for a lid that is all paperboard/fibre, unlined and plastic free.
-You may need to remind them that certified compostable plastic lids are not allowed. - Ensure that your cup lid is a safe fit to your compliant cup stock.
+You may need to remind them that certified compostable plastic lids (such as PLA) are not allowed. - Ensure that your cup lid is a safe fit to your compliant cup stock.
 See Cups for hot and cold beverages.